 As detailed above no tax is payable on Pension Withdrawals after the age of 60, however some tax may be payable on Pension withdrawals made between Preservation Age and 59.
 This means that where you are turning 60 in a particular financial year it may be financially advantageous to defer Pension withdrawals until you are over 60.

-Conversely by simply deferring accessing the Pension withdrawal until after 10 March 2020, when you turn 60, then the Pension withdrawn will be tax free!
+Conversely by deferring accessing the Pension withdrawal until after 10 March 2021, when you turn 60, then the Pension withdrawn will be tax free!
 The timing of the Pension Withdrawals in the example results in a tax saving of $9,600.

 You Should Seek Advice

 You should obtain your own independent financial advice as to whether taking any of the above actions is appropriate to your circumstances.
 There will be important implications which flow from each of the above options including the comparative costs, insurance and performance of different superannuation funds.